stjepangrgic/stjepangrgic.com/pages/work/vibby.md

 How to make video more interactive?
 How to show only important bits of video to the audinece?
 Looking pack to this question they feal unecesary, but at the time I fealt something can be done about it.
 I belived we could build something special. -->

 ### My role
 I was the first and only designer on the team.
 So I was involved in every step of the process of creating a product.
 From rebranding to developing interactive wireframes.
 I worked on a web application user interface, website, presentations for investors and user experience of creating interactive videos.

+Unexpectedly I worked as a part of the frontend development team as I had the most experience writing CSS and converting designs in working code.
+So basicaly I 'sliced' every of designs I did.

 </div> <!-- Idea -->

 ## Experiences
 Early on, we realised that creating an interactive online video from existing videos is going to be challenging.
 So we created two distinct experiences.
 Creating and watching.

 <div class="solutions full-width grid">